 Physical Inputs Inverting Constant: When applied, each bit of this word inverts the corresponding physical input.
 Bit 0 controls input 16, bit 1 controls input 17 ... bit 15 controls input 31.
 For example, if input 16 being used and the Physical Inverting Constant bit is reset, then the input will be acted on when the input is receiving power (connected to a normally open contact).
-If the Physical Inverting Constant bit is not receiving power (connected to a normally closed contact).
+If the Physical Inverting Constant bit is set, then the input will be acted on when the input is not receiving power (connected to a normally closed contact).